Why do we learn Design & Technology?

 Our approach

 Assessment is not always in the form of a written exam but may be the completion of an applied or practical task (e.g. analysis, research, designing, making, evaluating) which can be assessed to identify students’ level of understanding and capability.
-Literacy opportunities have been incorporated into the schemes of learning through the inclusion of extended pieces of writing (analysis and evaluation pieces of work) as well as learning keywords and definitions from years 7-13.
+Literacy opportunities have been incorporated into the schemes of learning through inclusion of extended pieces of writing (analysis and evaluation pieces of work) as well as learning of core knowledge: words and definitions from years 7-11.

 Exam theory is usually taught as part of projects, practical or Do Now starter activities rather than as stand-alone lessons, which creates a richer and more meaningful learning experience as students can apply their learning and have physical examples to refer to when revising.